arjun-menon/pypage/docs/index.rst

 As such, a variable instantiated in a code tag at the beginning of the document, will be available to all other code tags in the document.
-When pypage is invoked as library, an initial seed environment consisting of a Python dictionary mapping variable names to values, can be provided.
+When PyPage is invoked as library, an initial seed environment consisting of a Python dictionary mapping variable names to values, can be provided.